Tag: fish

 Instructions

-- Pour in the heavy cream.
-Season with salt, pepper, and the chopped dill.
-Simmer for 5 more minutes.
+- Pour in the white wine and chicken stock.
+Simmer for 5 minutes.
+Stir in the parsley.

 Equipment